 A competitive battlecard template is a one-page competitive intelligence reference for sales reps.
 It follows a three-layer structure: Know (competitor positioning, pricing, weaknesses), Say (talk tracks, objection reframes, discovery questions), and Show (proof points, customer stories, interactive demos).
 The best templates fit on one screen and are scannable in under 10 seconds.

-What are competitive battlecard examples?
+What are the best competitive battlecard examples?

 What are battlecard best practices?